lab1092/blender-manual_ja/manual/game_engine/physics/object/occluder.rst

 - Hit :kbd:`P` as the scene is.
 It hums along at a fairly slow rate.
 On my system the Rasterizer step takes 130ms.
   The framerate will finally jump up once the "Cube" object has completely moved out of the view frustum.
-  FIXME(Tag Unsupported:span;
-  <span style="color: #E7007A">??? - It's as if the Occluder doesn't do anything while the Cube is behind it.</span>)
+  It's as if the Occluder doesn't do anything while the Cube is behind it.
 - Delete the "Cube.OffCamera" object above,
   and notice that there is no improvement in speed.
   This is the view frustum culling working for you - it does not matter if that object exists or not.
 - Hit :kbd:`Z` to view wireframe.
 Notice that in the 3D Viewport you can see "Cube.BG", but once you hit :kbd:`P`, it is not there.
 - Make the "Occluder" object take up the whole camera's view with :kbd:`S-X-5`.
   You will see a huge leap in framerate, since almost nothing is being Rasterized.
 On my system the Rasterizer step drops to 5ms.
 - Try a run with :menuselection:`World properties --> Physics --> Occlusion Culling` disabled.
 It will be slow again.
 - Reenable :menuselection:`World properties --> Physics --> Occlusion Culling`